gtamang001/devops-poc/README.md

  - ### DevOps Intro
  DevOps can have various definitions but in simple lehmen's terms it is a evolutionary software development process.
 It is closely to tied to agile methodology and it encorporates two major facets of software development.
 Development and Operations.
  - ### Building Blocks
- Based on above definition, mainly the building blocks of DevOps originates with the agile principle of software development.
+ Based on the above definition, the building blocks of DevOps mainly originates from the agile principle of software development.
  - ### Infrastructure Automation
  Software development requires various infrastructures.
-Infrastructures needs resources to handle it or run it mostly manually in the past.
-DevOps is all about reducing the manual and make it automatic and economic as it evolves on daily basis.
+Infrastructures needs resources to handle them or run them.
+These processes were mostly manually in the past.
+DevOps comes in here and help reduce the manual part of Software development and make it automated and economic as it evolves on daily basis.
+The evolution part of this process allows this process to become flexible as per the changing business needs and aspirations.
  - ### Continous Delivery
  Continuous delivery is the outcome of a effectively implemented DevOps practice.
  - ### Reliability Engineering